mah0001/metadata-editor-docs-v2/translators.md

 2. Select `Translate` from the *Site Administration* menu.
 3. Select the language from the translations page.
 4. Click `Edit`.
 5. Items without a translation will be highlighted in red.
 Enter your translation in the text box.
+Note that if the translation is significantly longer than the original text, it may not display properly in limited-space areas such as buttons and menus.

   ![image](img/ME_UG_v1-0-0_translation_spanish_translate_red_fields.png)

-6. If the translation is significantly longer than the original text, it may not display properly in limited-space areas such as buttons and menus.

 After translating each section, `Save` your work.